 In summary, we have demonstrated that nonresonant Raman excitation of multiple coherent phonons can drive large-amplitude distortions, with their relative directions tuned, when using ultrashort pulses with low photon energy.
-We achieved nonresonant controls by inducing nonequilibrium ferroelectric switching dynamics in LiNbO$_3$ and structural phase transitions in SnSe using MIR pulses well below the bandgap.
+We achieved nonresonant controls by inducing nonequilibrium ferroelectric switching dynamics in LiNbO$_3$ using MIR pulses well below the bandgap.
 By probing MIR-excited LiNbO$_3$ with FSRS and SHG with phase sensitivity, we observed compelling evidence of ultrafast ferroelectric switching comparable to that realized by resonant phonon excitation.
 That is evident by observing the flip in the FSRS peak sign, significant SHG suppression, and $\pi$-phase shift in SHG.
-By probing MIR-excited SnSe with time-domain Raman scattering and tr-XRD, we observed dramatic suppression of $A_g$ Raman modes consistent with forming a high-symmetry phase.
-The reconstructed atomic motions from tr-XRD results on the nanosecond timescale indicate that MIR imparted distortions towards a new structure, distinct from those induced by thermal or carrier excitation, highlighting a unique force linked to interactions with differential polarizability.
 Further comparative analysis reveals the merits of nonresonant Raman control of material phases with ultra-low switching energy consumption.
 Extending Raman from spectroscopic tools~\cite{Raman1928} to harness Raman force for material phase control has been a long-pursued goal~\cite{Yan1985,Fahy1994}.
 This effort offers a pathway to amplify Raman displacements over multiple modes and synchronize Raman mode displacements across the complex potential surface to modify the equilibrium positions on demand.
 The future implementation of long excitation pulses offers an extended time period of potential modification, including the possibility for thermodynamic forces to facilitate the theoretically predicted optomechanical-driven phase transitions~\cite{Zhou2020a,Zhou2018}.
 This hitherto unexplored strategy unlocks the potential for comprehensive manipulation of intricate phase diagrams with reduced energy consumption and surpasses traditional carrier or resonant excitation approaches.